DPGAlliance/DPG-Standard/standard-questions.md

             </td>
             <td valign="top">
                 <ul>
                     <li>DPGs must use an open license.
-Please identify which of <a href="https://github.com/unicef/publicgoods-candidates/blob/master/docs/licenses.md" target="_blank">these approved open source license</a> this project uses: </li>
+Please identify which of these <a href="https://github.com/unicef/publicgoods-candidates/blob/master/docs/licenses.md" target="_blank">approved open licenses</a> this project uses: </li>
                      <li>Please link to where the license is indicated for this project:</li>
                 </ul>
             </td>